MynthAI/mynth-mongodb-queue/README.md

 // 'id1' is the same as 'id2', and it is useful for logging.
 ```

-In case your message doesn't have an idempotent key, you can easily generate one
+In case your message doesn’t have an idempotent key, you can easily generate one
 and append it to your payload.

 ```typescript